skunichetty/nbsim/README.md

     ]
 }
 ```
-\* \- The moon's radius is on average 1,737 kilometers and its velocity is on average 1,022 meters per second.
-The orbit isn't exactly elliptical, but this approximation should suffice.
+\* \- The moon's radius of orbit is on average 1,737 kilometers and its velocity is on average 1,022 meters per second.
+While not wholly circular, as assumed for there to be a fixed orbit, choosing an approximate starting radius should allow for approximate behavior to be simulated.

 ## Full Options List
 - `-o,--output <filename>` Specifies filename, the output file for simulation results.
 If not specified,prints output to console.